AleMorales9011/ForgeWare/src/02-Provisioning Infrastructure.md

 # Create a Service Principal

-Next, we need to create a Service Principal.
+Next, we need to create a `Service Principal`.
 An application within Azure Active Directory with the authentication tokens Terraform needs to perform actions on your behalf.
-Update the <SUBSCRIPTION_ID> with the subscription ID you specified in the previous step.
+Update the `<SUBSCRIPTION_ID>` with the subscription ID you specified in the previous step.

 ```ruby
 az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/<SUBSCRIPTION_ID>"